18 Dec Black Forest Trifle

 - For the cherry layer, empty the contents of both tins into a medium saucepan.
 Stir in the castor sugar, lemon juice and cornflour.

 - Heat the mixture on low heat, stirring frequently, until the mixture comes to a boil and thickens.
 Continue heating for 1 min, stirring constantly, then remove from the heat and allow to cool at room temperature.
 Refrigerate until needed.

 - To make the chocolate custard, beat together the egg yolks, sugar and flour.
 Heat the cream and milk in a medium saucepan on medium heat until just starting to boil.

 - Pour the hot cream mixture onto the egg yolk mixture in a thin stream, whisking constantly to avoid scrambling the eggs.
 Strain the mixture back into the saucepan and heat on a low heat, stirring constantly until the custard has thickened.
+Stir in the chocolate until smooth.
 Cover the surface of the custard with clingfilm and leave to cool at room temperature.
 Refrigerate until ready to assemble.

 - For the Chantilly Cream, beat the cream, sugar and vanilla essence together until stiff peak stage.
 Fold 1 cup of this into the cooled chocolate custard.
 Refrigerate the remaining chantilly cream until needed.

 - To assemble the trifle, break up half the brownies into medium pieces and arrange in a layer at the bottom of a large trifle dish.
 Gently press down to make it fairly even.
 Drizzle with 30ml cherry liqueur if desired.

 - Spoon over half the cherry sauce, then half the chocolate custard, then half the chantilly cream.
 Repeat this with the remaining ingredients, finishing with a layer of Chantilly cream.
 Refrigerate until ready to serve, then decorate with fresh cherries.